PhilipQuirke/SkyCombAnalystHelp/Flight.md

 In all cases, record the "down angle" you used as SkyComb Analyst (currently) needs you to tell it this figure (as it is not stored in the Flight Log).

 A strongly "down" camera angle increases the accuracy of the height above ground of the detected objects calculated by SkyComb Analyst.

+## Display the thermal video in gray scale
+Thermal camera videos can be shown in a number of different display modes.
+A common mode is "Red is hot".

+SkyComb Analyst (currently) needs the thermal camera video to be in "Gray scale" mode - where the image is shown in shades of white (hot) to black (cold).

+## Use the thermal camera "High Gain" mode
+Some thermal cameras have (manufacturer specific) settings that allows them to focus on a smaller range of temperatures.
+Choose the range that most closely aligned to animal body temperatures.

+For example, the DJI Mavic 2 Enterprise has a "Gain Mode" setting.
+If this is set to "High" the gray scale image is restricted to temperatures in the range -10C to 140C.
+This setting appears under the "Menu > Spanner (aka Wrench)" area of the DJI Pilot app.

 ## Test your programmed flight paths